| Home What's New Psychoanalytic Writings Psychotherapy Service Email Forums and Groups Process Press Links | Robert M. Young Online Writings

 only move to Spain or be a waitress or receptionist, life would be bearable across the

+borderline from where she is at.
 I have spoken about these patients to make it clear that I have some

 idea about the intractability of psychotic and borderline phenomena.
 But, like Searles, I